vpenso/scripts/docs/libvirt.md

     » egrep --color '(vmx|svm)' /proc/cpuinfo

-Install all required packages (by the example of Debian), and check with `lsmod` if the KVM modules are loaded:
+If the flags are missing enabled support for virtualization in the BIOS/EFI.

+Required packages on **Debian**

-    » sudo apt-get -y install libvirt-bin virt-manager virt-viewer virt-top virtinst qemu-utils qemu-kvm […]
+    » sudo apt-get -y install libvirt-bin virt-manager virt-viewer \
-    » lsmod | grep kvm
+       virt-top virtinst qemu-utils qemu-kvm
     […]

-Make sure virtualization support is enabled in your BIOS/EFI if the KVM modules are missing.

-Installing the _dnsmasq_ package (as dependency of _libvrit-bin_) will start automatically an instance of a _dnsmasq_ daemon.
+Installing the _dnsmasq_ package (as dependency of _libvirt-bin_) will start automatically an instance of a _dnsmasq_ daemon.
 Before you continue make sure to shut it down and disable it from the boot process.

     » sudo service dnsmasq stop
     » sudo update-rc.d dnsmasq disable

+Required packages on **Fedora** (>=22)

+    » dnf groupinfo virtualization
+    […]
+    » sudo dnf -y group install with-optional virtualization » sudo systemctl start libvirtd && sudo systemctl enable libvirtd

+Check with `lsmod` if the KVM modules are loaded:

+    » lsmod | grep kvm
+    […]

 Enable your user account to manage virtual machines:

-    » sudo adduser `id -un` libvirt
-    » sudo adduser `id -un` kvm
+    » sudo usermod -a -G libvirt,kvm `id -un`

 **Re-login to activate these group rights.** Add your account name to `/etc/libvirt/qemu.conf`: